 While businesses want agility and flexibility, IT emphasizes security and stability.
 With the recent cyber breaches, businesses have accepted the IT team’s position on security.
 However, the imperative for business agility remains, and the only way to break the conflict between business and IT needs is to build on a secure and stable foundation that the leading hyperscalers provide.
 So, both security and agility come built in.

 Besides getting caught up in semantics and a glut of cloud terminologies, the operating model needs to be tailored differently.
 One cannot move to the cloud and retain legacy practices.
 Generating comprehensive requirements, and then waiting for a final delivery of a perfect product a few months down the line is too time consuming.
 The MVP approach is in.
 Businesses and teams that operate in rigid silos in a waterfall model are on their way out.
 Collaborative and iterative modes of working are in.
 Organizations need to adapt to the dynamics of the cloud, instead of fettering it with outdated practices that they have become comfortable with.
 They need to look at people who can lead with new practices and in establishing new models and support them in the journey.

 The size of the cloud opportunity is massive.
 Businesses cannot afford to miss the bus or not leverage the cloud’s capabilities.
 Leading cloud adopters have over 50% of their estates on the cloud and have put in place business and IT metrics to measure success.

 Organizations may struggle by understating the cloud or by not having the skilled resources to transition to the cloud.
 However, they need not be disheartened.
-An experienced knowledge partner like HCL Cloud Smart can help them in this journey.
+An experienced knowledge partner like HCLTech Cloud Smart can help them in this journey.
 They should boldly move forward and set aggressive targets for leveraging the full potential of the move to the cloud.
-HCL’s Cloud Smart is a set of foundational business and IT building blocks that can help clients navigate this landscape, and adopt cloud at scale.
+HCLTech’s Cloud Smart is a set of foundational business and IT building blocks that can help clients navigate this landscape, and adopt cloud at scale.